mjmlio/mjml/packages/mjml-navbar/README.md

 ### mj-navbar

-Individual links of the menu should we wrapped inside mj-navbar.
+Individual links of the menu should be wrapped inside mj-navbar.

 Standard Desktop: